dimax/dimax-scripts/packages/dimax-scripts/README.md

 CLI toolbox for common scripts for my projects.

+## Known issues

+- https://github.com/eslint/eslint/issues/9227.
+It is necessary to add an `.eslintignore` to the repo because doesn't use the default from the package.

 ## Displaying Lint Output in the Editor

 Some editors, including Sublime Text, Atom, and Visual Studio Code, provide plugins for ESLint.